warren-lab/magno-test/Documentation/ROS/ROS_SetUp.md

-# Guide to Setting up ROS for Ubuntu 20.04
+# Lab Guide to Setting up ROS for Ubuntu 20.04
 > This guide will walk through the set up procedure for how to Set Up ROS on a machine using Ubuntu 20.04 LTS